A PTZ camera can be rotated, controlled and zoomed - some can even follow a target themselves, this is called autotracking.

 Installation PTZ is a camera that can be rotated and controlled, but only during the installation phase.
 Imagine that some cameras are to be mounted on a tall mast and then the cameras must subsequently be adjusted to the desired direction, but you want to avoid having to go up to the cameras during the adjustment phase.
 See it as an ordinary surveillance camera, where you adjust it to the desired direction from your computer/recorder.

 A camera with eyes in the neck!
 When a moving surveillance camera starts searching for a target, it often loses sight of it and this is a major disadvantage, as there are then unmonitored areas.
 This has often been solved by setting up several cameras that cover the same area, but this is no longer necessary if you use multi-sensor PTZ cameras.
 Hikvision, for example, calls them tandem view.
 The camera is often still only supplied with a single network cable.

 Multisensor means "multiple lenses" and speeddome means PTZ, so a multi-lens rotatable and controllable camera.

 Can PTZ surveillance camera run PoE?

 Yes of course.
 Most people do it too, either PoE or PoE+ and also that a separate power supply does not necessarily have to be made, but a single network cable must be run from the switch or PoE injector up to the camera.

 The best cable for these types of surveillance cameras is the network cable CAT6 or above.

 What is a PT and ePTZ camera?

-PT camera is actually the same as a PTZ camera, but just without the optical zoom and hence the name PT, where Z for zoom is omitted.
+PT camera is actually the same as a PTZ camera, but just without the optical zoom and hence the name PT, where the Z for zoom is omitted.
 A PT surveillance camera can often still do digital zoom.

 ePTZ camera basically means that the camera has electronic PTZ and therefore has no moving parts.
 It can be used, for example, on fisheye cameras and cameras with very high resolution.